-INCOMPLETES.
-A student may request, but she may not elect, an Incomplete in a course which she is otherwise passing and in which, for acceptable reasons, she has not been able to complete her work.
-The decision is the instructor's and although Incompletes are usually to be made up by two weeks after the opening of the following term, another deadline for completing the unfinished work may be set by the instructor.
-If a student fails to make up the work, her record shows failure in that course.
+A student may request, but she may not elect, a TBC (To Be Completed) in a course which she is otherwise passing and in which, for acceptable reasons, she has not been able to complete her work.
+The decision is the instructor's, and although TBC's are usually to be made up by the first day of the following resident term, under exceptional circumstances another deadline for completing the unfinished work may be set by the instructor.
+The reasons for setting the deadline will be incorporated in the instructor's report.